The Messy Laundry Room Problem

 - Toothbrush (for scrubbing out stains)

 - Dirty laundry

-Step 2: Go through the items in the laundry room one at a time.
-Decide if they need to be moved to a different location, donated, thrown away, or if they should actually stay in the laundry room.
+Step 2: Go through the items in the laundry room and get rid of what does not belong there.
+Decide if the items need to be moved to a different location, donated, or thrown away.

 How do I keep my laundry room clean?

-Once you have your messy laundry room completely decluttered and organized too, you will find that your laundry room will stay cleaner because 1) you don’t have as many things in it, and 2) you have a place to store the items that belong there.
+Just remember, that when you get your space organized it will stay cleaner because 1) you don’t have as many things in it, and 2) you have a place to store the items that belong there.